 Then proptech came along.
 The way we find, buy, sell, rent and manage property has been digitally transformed, simplifying large parts of the industry for tenants, buyers and landlords.

 This can be seen in countless new features, from virtual tours of properties for sale to building management software.
 But there is one area where the user experience (UX) has lagged behind: payments.
 The property industry has unique payment flows which pose a challenge to even the most innovative proptech companies.
-With an embedded finance solution, this can finally change.
+With an, this can finally change.

 Let’s look at two examples: rent collection and mortgage lending, where payments infrastructure is vital to the success of any proptech company